 West Central Indiana Economic Development District (WCIEDD) is responsible for developing, managing and implementing many federal, state and local programs throughout West Central Indiana.

-- As the Aging & Disability Resource Center; we provide people of all ages, incomes, and abilities with information and one-on-one person centered counseling about the full range of long-term service and support (LTSS) options available in West Central Indiana.
+As the regional Aging & Disability Resource Center (ADRC), we provide people of all ages, incomes, and abilities with information and one-on-one person centered counseling about the full range of long-term service and support (LTSS) options available in West Central Indiana.

-- In our role as an Economic Development District (EDD), we help the public and private sectors develop and advance community and economic development projects that create good paying jobs, build the tax base, and improve quality of place and quality of life.
+In our role as an Economic Development District (EDD), we help the public and private sectors develop and advance a wide range of community and economic development projects.
+These projects help create good paying jobs, build the tax base, and improve quality of place and quality of life.

-- As both the Metropolitan Planning Organization (MPO) and Rural Transportation Planning Organization (RTPO); we work with local, state, and federal partners to develop and maintain a multimodal transportation system that promotes sustainable community growth and economic development, and enhances quality of life.
+As both a Metropolitan Planning Orgaization (MPO) and a Rural Transportation Planning Organization (RTPO), we work with local, state, and federal partners to develop the multimodal transportation system, which helps promote sustainable community growth, economic development, and enhances quality of life.